If you want a

 just put a small ring terminal on the end of it and slide it onto the

-small post on the solenoid
+from the TFI connector to the small post on the starter solenoid near

 side of coil (White)